-Hidden in a canyon and surrounded by houses is Leo Carrillo Historic Ranch.
-This former working ranchero was once owned by actor Leo Carrillo and has been restored by the city of Carlsbad to look much as it did over a century ago.
+Hidden in a canyon and surrounded by homes is Leo Carrillo Historic Ranch.
+This former working ranchero was once owned by actor Leo Carrillo.
+The ranch was restored by the city of Carlsbad to look much as it did over a century ago.

-One of the first things you notice (hear) when you enter the park is the sound of peacocks which inhabit the valley in large numbers.
-These beautiful but noisy birds are everywhere and add to the charm of the ranch.
+One of the first things you notice and hear when you enter the park is the sound of peacocks that inhabit the valley in large numbers.
+These beautiful but noisy Peafowl can be found just about anywhere in the park and add to the charm of the ranch.

 Leo Carrillo Ranch is a popular wedding and event location.
-Rental areas include the reflecting pool and cabana area, as well as the hacienda patio, or a combination of both which includes the use of the hacienda courtyard and the Bride’s room.
+Rental areas include the reflecting pool and cabana area and the hacienda patio, or a combination of both, which includes the use of the hacienda courtyard and the Bride’s room.

-Leo Carrillo Ranch can accommodate groups ranging in size up to 150 people.
-If you are looking for a really unique place for a wedding Leo Carrillo Ranch is defiantly worth a look.
+The ranch can accommodate groups ranging in size up to 150 people.
+If you are looking for a unique place for a wedding, Leo Carrillo Ranch is worth a look.

 Getting to Leo Carrillo Ranch Carlsbad

-Leo Carrillo Ranch is a designated Historic National Landmark that was opened to the public in August 2003 Leo Carrillo Ranch Historic Park is located at 6200 Flying LC Lane Carlsbad, CA 92009 (760) 476-1042
+Leo Carrillo Ranch is a designated Historic National Landmark that was opened to the public in August 2003.
+Located at 6200 Flying LC Lane Carlsbad, California.
+Website.

 Admission to the park is free, but donations are always welcome.
 Dogs are not allowed in the park.
 Park hours Tuesday- Saturday 9 a.m. – 5 p.m.
 Sundays 11 a.m. – 5 p.m.
 Closed on Mondays.